ksanislo/TitleDB/README.md

 /{type}/{id}/download
 This will provide the listed file itself.
 This is best to use for making into QR codes, as FBI can use this to install a .cia directly.

+# Adding new homebrew
+The only globally allowed PUT is on /submission, if you send a JSON body of {"url":"https://path.to/some/homebrew.zip"} the new entry will be created, and you can follow the processing via the returned submission id.

 # Filtering views
 You can change the results of collections with some basic filtering parameters (e.g. /cia?_page=2&_perPage=20 )
 _page: Which page view you would like, instead of everything.